 By watching coupons and sales online, for example, I just picked up a 22 lb bag of Purina ONE cat food on Amazon for $7.50 less (pre-tax) than the smaller 16 lb bag runs at Target… if I could even find it on the shelf right now.
 Even if I used coupons at Target, Amazon works out to a much better deal, and their giant bag of cat food even ships right to my door.

-I’ve written up a step-by-step guide for you on how to maximize your savings with subscribe & save, and also update this lengthy list of cheap subscribe & save “filler” items every Thursday.
+I’ve written up a step-by-step guide for you on how to maximize your savings with subscribe & save, and often update this lengthy list of cheap subscribe & save “filler” items.

 2) Stock up when prices are low